Probate Q&A Series

 Short Answer

 In North Carolina, the personal representative (executor/administrator) controls estate property during administration, including vehicles, and can require the return of the vehicle, insure it, and move forward with a proper transfer or sale even if an heir refuses to cooperate.
-When an heir keeps using an estate vehicle and will not sign paperwork or pay for it, the usual next steps are a written demand, documenting the vehicle’s condition and insurance, and asking the Clerk of Superior Court (Estates) for instructions or an order to allow transfer/sale and to address misuse.
+When an heir keeps using an estate vehicle and will not sign paperwork or pay for it, the usual next steps are a written demand, documenting the vehicle’s condition and insurance, and asking the Clerk of Superior Court (Estates) for instructions or an order to address possession if needed.
 The best option depends on how the vehicle is titled, whether there is a lien, and whether the estate can safely distribute the vehicle before all claims and expenses are handled.

 Understanding the Problem